Company

 Teresa G. Cachero, Ph.D.

-Head of Asset Development and Portfolio Management and Chair of the Biogen Foundation
+Vice President of Asset Development and Portfolio Management and Chair of the Biogen Foundation

 Employee Volunteering

 Employees contribute their time and talents to communities through volunteering.
-Employees are given one day of paid time off annually to volunteer in their communities — and they use it to the fullest.
-In 2022, we collectively logged more than 15,000 volunteer hours.
+Employees are given one day of paid time off annually to volunteer in their communities – and they use it to the fullest.
+In 2023, we collectively logged more than 10,000 volunteer hours.

 Our Community Currency program encourages employees to financially support their favorite charities and nonprofit organizations without having to spend their own money by investing a more valuable resource: their time.
-For every hour our employees spend volunteering, the Biogen Foundation provides $10 (or local equivalent) for employees to donate to an eligible nonprofit organization of their choosing.
+For every hour our employees spend volunteering, the Biogen Foundation provides $10 (or local currency equivalent) for employees to donate to an eligible nonprofit organization of their choosing.

 You may also be interested in